Boat North Dakota's Rivers & Lakes

 Missouri River - The river enters North Dakota at the confluence with the Yellowstone River northwest of Williston and exits as Lake Oahe at the South Dakota border.
 In between, the Missouri includes a scenic mix of sandbars, wooded river bottoms and staggering Badlands buttes.
 It includes Lake Sakakawea, a 368,000-acre lake with more shoreline than the state of California.

 Devils Lake - There is no end to the recreational opportunities on Devils Lake.
-This natural lake has quadrupled in size since 1993, growing to 193,000 acres.
-It is a mecca for anglers and boaters alike.
+This natural lake is a mecca for anglers and boaters alike.
 Several lodges, resorts and ramps provide easy access to the water.

 Stop the Spread of Aquatic Nuisance Species